Branding

 Create a “Words We Use / Words We Don’t” list.
 Every strong brand has vocabulary that feels natural and vocabulary that feels wrong.
 A Houston construction tech startup sounds different from a Houston fintech startup.
 Documenting this prevents the brand from sounding like a committee of conflicting voices.

 Write the way you speak.
 Read your website copy out loud.
-If it doesn’t sound like something your team would actually say in a meeting, rewrite it.
-Authentic voice is harder to create than a pretty logo, and it matters more for building connection with customers.
+If it does not sound like something your team would say in a meeting, rewrite it.
+Authentic voice is harder to create than a polished logo, and it matters more for building connection with customers.

 Phase 3: Visual Identity (After Positioning and Voice — Cost: $1,500–$10,000)